How to Fix Persistent HVAC Condensation Issues (When Moisture Keeps Coming Back)

 • Slow drainage allows buildup to accumulate faster

-This creates a cycle where the line works temporarily and then becomes blocked again.
-If overflow has already occurred, reviewing why HVAC drain lines overflow can help explain why the issue keeps repeating.
+This creates a cycle where the line works briefly and then slows again.
+If overflow has already occurred, review why HVAC drain lines overflow; if the line keeps clogging after cleaning, the next step is to check slope, trap configuration, pan condition, and recurring debris entry.

 Excess Indoor Humidity